 Judicial Externship- Law 672

-Course Instructor: Assistant Professor George Mocsary
+Course Instructor: Clinical Assistant Professor Mark Brittingham

 The Judicial Externship Clinic provides a unique opportunity for law students to learn about the legal system by working for a sitting judge.
 While experiences vary from chambers to chambers, most placements allow externs to hone their research and writing skills while learning how judges make decisions and observing a wide range of courtroom proceedings.